xXbaodeptraiXx/BedrockServer2000/README.md

 # BedrockServer2000

-A linux command line Minecraft Bedrock server wrapper
+A linux command line Minecraft Bedrock server wrapper (code can easily be modified to run on Windows)

 _Some part of the source code were taken from my other repository (<https://github.com/BaoUida2000/minecraft-bedrock-server-manager>) which was forked from Benjerman's Minecraft Server Manager (<https://github.com/Benjerman/Minecraft-Server-Manager>)._

 ## Construction in progress

-This software is still in development process and some features haven't been implemented so don't expect it to work perfectly.
+This software is still in development process, some features haven't been implemented and there are lots of bugs so don't expect it to work perfectly.

 ## Features